himanshuwarudkar9/Medical_Chatbot/README.md

-# 🩺 Medical Chatbot using LLMs, LangChain, Pinecone, and Flask
+# 🩺 Medical Chatbot using LLMs, RAG, LangChain, Pinecone, and Flask

 This project is a **locally hosted Medical Chatbot** powered by **Large Language Models (LLMs)**.
 It uses **LangChain** for workflow orchestration, **Pinecone** for vector storage and retrieval, and **Flask** for creating a simple web interface.